The Best Books for Babies Under 6 Months

 The best books for babies under 6 months expose your baby to new words, sing-song stories capture their attention, and black and white or brightly colored pictures with high contrast help their visual development.

-And as for hearing, at birth, your newborn has a preference for higher-pitched sounds.
+And as for hearing development (click for related post), at birth, your newborn has a preference for higher-pitched sounds.
 During their first six months, their ears are developing the ability to hear the same range of things an adult can hear.
 And their brains are beginning to make the connections between sounds and the people and things who make them, and the meanings of sounds, tone, and cadence in language.

 Reading with your baby makes a great activity at any time and any age.
 You can make reading part of your baby’s bedtime routine.

 These make unique books for baby showers.
 I always see Goodnight Moon, Love You Forever, and Brown Bear, Brown Bear given as gifts at baby showers.
-But I rarely see these high- contrast books given as gifts.
+But I rarely see these high- contrast books given as gifts at baby showers!

 Most of these books have ten pages or less.
 Short books are perfect as your baby does not have a long attention span.
 And board books or cloth books are great in case your baby decides they’d rather chew the book!